carlosjhr64/ascii_mathematical_notation/README.md

 ## Dual projects

 This project as essentially become two.
-One is to figure out how to easily type out mathematics in a regular kerboard as ASCII plain text.
+One is to figure out how to easily type out mathematics in a regular keyboard as ASCII plain text.
 The other is to write a vim-ruby script to support writting such texts.